 For all birth location options once baby is born, we stay with you until your baby has had their first feed and you are settled and well.

-Once all the excitement and planning for baby’s arrival is over, we will continue to provide you with support as you transition into your new family unit.
+Once all the excitement and planning for baby’s arrival is over and baby has arrived, we will continue to provide you with support as you transition into your new family unit.

-We care for you every day for the first three days.
+We offer you four visits in the first week.
 This ensures you receive intensive support as you come to grips with your new and shiny little human.